IvLabs/ResearchPaperNotes/CONTRIBUTING.md

 6. Contributers must follow these guidelines:

-   1. You are encouraged to add links to the following:
+   1. You are encouraged to add paper notes on various topics related to AI and Robotics
-      1. Online courses
-      2. Books
-      3. Tutorials/Code Implementations
-      4. Important Research Papers
-      5. Other useful things
    2. All of these should be segregated by sub-topic.
    3. Refer to existing sections before contributing a new one.
    4. Follow the Fork-Commit-Pull Request cycle for contributing, more on this [here](http://github.com/ivlabs/resources/tree/master/software/github#open-source-contributions-with-git).
 All pull requests should be made for `devel` branch only.
    5. If you create a new topic folder make sure to **link that folder in landing page `README.md`**
    6. The **name of folder should be consistent with exact format of `word1-word2`**.
 Some NOT allowed forms are `word1 word2`, `word1word2`, `Word1-word2`, etc. This maintains consistency and proper ordering of folder.
-   7. The topic names in [List of Various Fields](https://github.com/IvLabs/resources/blob/devel/CONTRIBUTING.md#list-of-various-fields) should be in increasing alphabetical order.
+   7. The topic names in [List of Various Fields](https://github.com/comrade-om/ResearchPaperNotes/tree/contributing-guide#list-of-topics) should be in increasing alphabetical order.

 7. After the contribution work is ready go ahead and add it to staging area: `git add .`